Skip to main content

 Romancing SaGa 2: Revenge of the Seven Game Cover

-Romancing SaGa 2: Revenge of the Seven is a single player role playing game.
+Romancing SaGa 2: Revenge of the Seven is a single player tactical role playing game with fantasy, romance, anime, medieval and others themes.
 It was developed by xeen Inc. and was released on October 24, 2024.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews

-• Combat is engaging and strategic, with a variety of classes, skills, and formations that encourage experimentation and tactical planning.
+• Fast-paced, strategic turn-based combat with a variety of classes, abilities, and formations that encourage experimentation and adaptability.

 • story